Create Interactive & Engaging Learning Centers for Preschoolers Using Printables

 Make your own matching lotto games!
 For this activity I combined the 3-part cards found in my farm set (and almost all of my themed activity packs) with toob figures.

-Pipe cleaners are another low cost item you can use to practice letter, number, or shape formation!
-For this tactile activity kids can use the letter formation cards as a guide to create their letters.
+For this tactile activity students can use the letter formation cards as a guide to create their letters.
 Depending on their skill level, you can provide them with pipe cleaners. and scissors or a variety of pipe cleaner pieces already cut to different sizes.

 For this activity we combined our free counting cards beads, and pipe cleaners.
 The children can practice counting and threading the beads onto the pipe cleaners (which is also a great fine motor workout).